goooseman/devsparks-blog/NOTES.md

 - .tip__image should be absolute positioned on a border with left: 20% and top: 0.
 - .tip__container should be relative.
 - .tip__container should have 25px margin top and 5px margin bottom to fix image position overflow.
-- .tip__title inside section should be italic.
+- .tip__title inside section should be italic and bold.
 - .tip__container should have border of border-color
 - .tip__container should be relative
+- .tip__container should have padding 20px, margin-top 80px, margin-left and right -20px
-- .tip__image should be absolute with top: 0, left: 20%
+- .tip__image should be absolute with bottom: 100%, left: 20%
 - .tip__container should have margin-top: 30px;
 - .header__theme_switch
-  - should have no background, only 2px border
+  - should have transparent background, only 2px border
   - should be square
-- .layout__header should be flex
-- .layout__header_left should be on the left
+  - text should be centered
-- .layout__header_right should be on the right
+- .layout__header should be:
+  - `display: flex`
+  - `justify-content: space-between;`
+  - 10px padding from top
+- .layout__link__active
+  - 2px left/right/top/bottom
+- .footer__about_text
+  - text is wrapped with a single border around whole text, not single parapgraph, of `border-color`
+- .article__content h3 should have `padding-top: 5px` and `border-top: 1px solid currentColor`

 Shortcodes (html file without shortcode itself, contents only):
 - hackermans-tip